Tushar98644/R-xml2/README.md

-R-xml2
+# GSoC Project Task: Supporting Migration from XML Package

 Welcome to the R-xml2 repository!
 This repository contains tests and examples for working with XML content using the xml2 package in R. Below you'll find information on how to navigate this repository and run the provided tests.
+This project aims to contribute to the migration efforts from the XML package to the xml2 package in R.

 ## Table of Contents